Mexican Breakfast Casserole

 - Remove from the refrigerator 30 minutes before baking.
 Bake at 350° for 30 minutes.
 Uncover; sprinkle with cheese.
-Bake 10-15 minutes longer or until a knife inserted near the center comes out clean.
+Bake 10-15 minutes longer or until a knife inserted in the center comes out clean.
 Let stand for 5 minutes before cutting.
 Serve with salsa if desired.
-Yield: 4 servings.

 Nutrition Facts1 each: 305 calories, 11g fat (6g saturated fat), 40mg cholesterol, 1154mg sodium, 25g carbohydrate (7g sugars, 2g fiber), 28g protein.